 Incorporate fresh juices

-Intake of juices is an amazing way to keep the body hydrated.
+Taking freshly prepared juices is an amazing way to keep the body hydrated.
 This does not include soda water and alcohol.
 Excessive caffeine-products like tea and coffee should be avoided when possible.
 Try to eat or rather drink fresh fruit juices regularly to help hair glow from inside out.

 It is reported that carrot juice makes hair healthy and delays hair whitening.
-Fruit juices must be a major portion of daily food intake.
+Fruit juices must be a major portion of your daily food intake.

 Get more iodine